Rails raw vs html_safe

 end

-The main reason to use raw
+The main reason to use raw instead of html_safe if when content can be nil.

-If you call html_safe
+If you call html_safe on Nill class, like this

 nil.html_safe

-app fill fail saying undefined method `html_safe' for nil:NilClass
+app fill fail saying undefined method `html_safe' for nil:NilClass.

-class, app will not fail it will return instance of empty string, since calling nil.to_s
+But if you call raw on Nil class, app will not fail it will return instance of empty string, since calling nil.to_s returns new empty_string ""

 Summary